-24 Affordable, Rattan Bags, Shoes, Earrings, Hats, and More to Elevate Your Summer Look - E!
+23 Affordable Rattan Bags, Shoes, Earrings, Hats, and More to Elevate Your Summer Look - E!
 Online

 Ayliss Women Straw Woven Tote

 Use this as a beach bag or switch things up for the office and use this to tote your laptop and work essentials.
-This bag comes in 2 colors.
+This bag comes in 2 colors and it has 1,000+ 5-star Amazon reviews.

-Novum Crafts Round Rattan Bag
+Novum Crafts Rattan Bag

-This round bag is the perfect size for your small essentials.
+This bag is the perfect size for your small essentials.

 QTKJ Mini Semi-Circle Rattan Straw Bag

-Get this semi-circle rattan bag in one of these seven stunning colors, ranging from bright to neutral.
+Get this semi-circle rattan bag in one of these 13 stunning colors, ranging from bright to neutral.
 Wear this as a shoulder bag, a crossbody, or hold it by the top handle.

-JIYALI Handwoven Rattan Vintage Purse
+Sanyady Handwoven Rattan Bag

 Hold this darling bag by the top handle or wear it on your shoulder with the long chain strap.
-There are three cute colors to choose from.
+There are seven cute colors to choose from.

 QTKJ Hand-Woven Soft Large Straw Shoulder Bag